araluce/calendlyr/docs/resources/webhooks/invitee_payload.md

-# Webhook Invitee Payload Calendlyr::Wehooks::InviteePayload
+# Webhooks Invitee Payload Calendlyr::Wehooks::InviteePayload

 The payload that is sent via Webhook when an invitee creates or schedules a meeting, and when an invitee cancels.